My Top 10 Favorite Backpacking Trips

 What makes a great backpacking trip?
 I’ve thought about that more than a mentally stable person probably should, having done many of America’s (and the world’s) most beautiful and beloved multi-day hikes over the years.
 Certainly top-shelf scenery is a mandatory qualification.
 An element of adventurousness enhances a hike, in my eyes.
 As I assembled this top 10 list, longer trips seemed to dominate it—there’s something special about a big walk in the wilderness—but two- and three-day hikes also made my list.
 Another factor that truly matters is a wilderness experience: All of my top 10 are in national parks or federal wilderness areas.

 Some things, though, don’t require explanation; the validation comes in just doing it.
-So I give you here my admittedly personal and subjective list of the 10 best backpacking trips I’ve taken over a quarter-century (and counting) of humping a pack on trails all over the country, as a longtime field editor for Backpacker magazine and writing for this blog.
+So I give you here my admittedly personal and subjective list of the 10 best backpacking trips I’ve taken over more than a quarter-century (and counting) of humping a pack on trails all over the country, as a longtime field editor for Backpacker magazine and creator of this blog.

 Acknowledging my Western bias—it’s where I spend most of my backcountry time—each hike here merits a 10 for scenery.
 But difficulty and distance vary greatly.
 So I’ve included the mileage of each—and the longest trips on this list can be chopped up into smaller portions—as well as a difficulty rating on a scale of 1 to 5, with 5 being the hardest in terms of strenuousness, and in some cases requiring specialized skills or equipment.